Cogent is a purely functional language aimed at reducing the cost of verified systems code.

 Property-based testing: Climbing the stairway to verification

-Proceedings of the 15th ACM SIGPLAN International Conference on Software Language Engineering, New York, NY, USA, December, 2022
+ACM SIGPLAN International Conference on Software Language Engineering, Auckland, New Zealand, December, 2022

 |Louis Cheung, Liam O'Connor and Christine Rizkallah|

 Overcoming restraint: Composing verification of foreign functions with Cogent

 Proceedings of the 11th ACM SIGPLAN International Conference on Certified Programs and Proofs, pp. 13–26, New York, NY, USA, 2022

 |Liam O'Connor, Zilin Chen, Christine Rizkallah, Vincent Jackson, Sidney Amani, Gerwin Klein, Toby Murray, Thomas Sewell and Gabriele Keller|